salindersidhu/Diskmap/README.md

 ##Features:
 - Colourful graphical visualization of files and folders
 - Detailed information of files selected in the visualizer
+- Ability to save screenshots of the visualization
 - Ability to move, rename and delete files in the visualizer

 ##Supports: